zyratlo/texera/textdb/web/README.md

 `mvn clean install -DskipTests`

-## Running the TextDB RESTful Web Service Locally
+## Running the Texera RESTful Web Service Locally

-`java -jar target/textdb-web-1.0-SNAPSHOT.jar server sample-config.yml`
+`java -jar target/texera-web-1.0-SNAPSHOT.jar server sample-config.yml`

-The sample configuration `.yaml` file can be found in the root of the textdb-web module.
+The sample configuration `.yaml` file can be found in the root of the texera-web module.